TOWN OF KEARNY

 ARTICLE I - RECOGNITION AND SCOPE OF AGREEMENT

 Section 1.
-The Employer hereby recognizes the SOA bargaining agent as the sole and exclusive representative of all the employees in the bargaining unit as defined in Article I, Section 2, herein for the purposes of collective bargaining and all activities and processes relative thereto.
-The SOA shall notify the Town Clerk in writing when the name of the bargaining agent changes.
+The Employer hereby recognizes the Union as the sole and exclusive representative of all the employees in the bargaining unit as defined in Article I, Section 2, herein for the purposes of collective bargaining and all activities and processes relative thereto.

 Section 2.
-The bargaining unit shall consist of all sworn employees or members of the Police Department of the Town of Kearny, New Jersey, with the rank of Sergeant, Lieutenant and Captain, now employed or hereinafter employed.
+The bargaining unit shall consist of all sworn employees or members of the Police Department of the Town of Kearny, New Jersey, now employed or hereafter employed below the rank of Sergeant.

 Section 3.
 This agreement shall govern all wages, hours and other conditions of employment herein set forth.